Innoactive/Creator/.Documentation/articles/developer/04-general-concepts.md

 ## Stage Processes

-An entity's process consists of four independent stage processes: one per stage, where the process for the Inactive stage is  empty.
+When an entity enters a new stage it starts an associated stage process.
+Stage processes carry out various tasks and may take longer than one frame to complete.
 Together, they define the logic of the entity.
 For example, if you have a behavior that moves an object around the scene, a stage process will change the position of that object.
 If you have a condition, a stage process will check for its requirements every frame.

-Each stage process implements four methods: `Start()`, `Update()`, `Fast-Forward()`, and `End()`.
-All of them take the instance of the entity's data as an input parameter.

 Often, one or two stage processes of an entity are empty: they do not contain any logic and complete immediately.
 The stage process for Inactive stage is always empty.

+Each stage process implements four methods: `Start()`, `Update()`, `Fast-Forward()`, and `End()`.
 Every time an entity enters a new stage, its life cycle starts to invoke the stage process's methods, as we will describe below.

 #### Start()